Skryabin (band): Private archive leak

-In 2015–2016, just after Kuzmenko's death, an unknown user posted Skryabin's unreleased tracks from 1986 to the 2000s and 2010s on ex.ua, including demo tracks from before the band was even formed.
-The archive file also contained many unreleased songs from the early years, 1986 to 1990s, such as Буржуазниє or an unreleased version of "Нема нас/predecessor of "Шось зимно" from 1988.
+In 2015 and 2016, after Kuzmenko's death, an unknown user posted Skryabin's unreleased tracks from 1986 to the 2000s and 2010s on ex.ua, including demo tracks from before the band was even formed.
+The archive file also contained many unreleased songs from 1986 to the 1990s.
 After the incident, the whole forum page had lost all the files and pieces, these were most likely reposted to YouTube.
-It is still unknown who is responsible for the release of this file.

 Discography

 This list contains only full albums excluding singles, compilations, remixes, lives and other projects.